-Once again, the A-Class’ interior mirrors those of Merc's more expensive models in terms of design.
-The headline feature is a pair of twin screens that stretches from behind the steering wheel to the centre of the car, much like two iPads merged together under a single piece of glass.
-A version of this system – called MBUX – is standard in all cars, although the screen sizes vary in different models.
-Half serves as your “normal” infotainment screen, while the other serves as a replacement for the traditional instrument binnacle.
-Most folk will operate the system primarily through its touchscreen functionality, but you can also move through the menus using a touchpad on the centre console and thumb pads on the steering wheel.
+The A-Class’ interior mirrors those of Merc's more expensive models in terms of design.
+Most folk will operate the classy central display primarily through its touchscreen functionality, but you can also move through the menus using a touchpad on the centre console and thumb pads on the steering wheel.
 It’s a very in-depth and very customisable system that will undoubtedly require some time to get your head around, but once you’re up to speed with it, it’s reasonably intuitive to use, so long as you stick to the touchscreen interface.
 That said, it’s still less precise and more distracting to use on the move than using a traditional scrolling wheel.

-Technology aside, the seats are comfortable although we wish the seats adjusted lower, as the driving position might feel a bit high for taller drivers, they're very comfortable, and the sports seats included in the AMG-powered A35 are better, though.
+Technology aside, while we wish the seats adjusted lower, as the driving position might feel a bit high for taller drivers, they're very comfortable, and the sports seats included in the AMG-powered A35 are even better.
 Visibility is good, too, and the quality of the cabin materials is truly excellent, making it feel very nearly as plush as Merc’s bigger, more expensive models.
-And importantly, the A-Class is for the most part a match for any of its rivals on quality, with the possible exception of the indicator/gear selector stalks, which feel oddly cheap compared to the rest of the car.
+And importantly, the A-Class is for the most part a match for any of its rivals on quality.

 As is often the case with Mercedes, different versions of the A-Class come with different suspension setups, which will influence how your car drives.
-The more powerful versions, and cars with four-wheel drive, have a more sophisticated multi-link rear suspension, while less powerful models make do with a simpler twist-beam setup.
-So far, in the regular, non-AMG A-Class, we’ve only tried the latter, and it’s rather disappointing.
-You feel too much of the surface beneath you, so unless the road you’re on is smooth enough to play an undisturbed game of billiards on, you’ll find the car fidgeting and hopping along in a really restless, unsettled way.
+The more powerful versions, and cars with four-wheel drive, have more sophisticated rear suspension, while less powerful models make do with a simpler twist-beam setup.
+So far, in the regular, non-AMG A-Class, we’ve only tried the latter.
+You feel too much of the surface beneath you, so unless the road you’re on is smooth enough to play an undisturbed game of billiards on, you’ll find the car fidgeting and hopping along in a restless, unsettled way.
 Sharp ridges and potholes can be felt thudding into the cabin, too, so if comfort is important to you, you might want to look at spending a little extra on a model with the upgraded suspension.

-The handling is far less problematic, but it still isn’t ideal.
-On the plus side, there’s a decent amount of grip to call upon, and the steering has a satisfyingly meaty weighting.
-However, the car feels slow to react to a turn of the wheel, and doing so causes the body to slop over in a slightly untidy fashion, even if the body control becomes more solid once the suspension settles to its task.
-You also hear the suspension going about its work a lot of the time, and you’re also subjected to a fair amount of road noise on the move though, so you might want to turn the radio up to compensate.
+The handling is far less problematic.
+There’s a decent amount of grip to call upon, and the steering has a satisfyingly meaty weighting.
+However, the car could be quicker to react to a turn of the wheel, and while the body slops over in a slightly untidy fashion at first, it becomes more controlled once the suspension settles to its task.
+There's a fair amount of road noise on the move though, so you might want to turn the radio up to compensate.